irrdnet/irrd/docs/admins/scopefilter.rst

   or the prefix overlaps with any out of scope prefix.
 * An `aut-num` object is out of scope if its primary key is an out of scope ASN.
-* A `route-set` object is out of scope if any of the direct members (without recursion) overlaps with any out of scope prefix.
-* An `as-set` object is rejected if any of the direct members are out of scope ASNs.
 * Other object classes are never out of scope.

 "Overlaps" for prefixes includes an exact match, less specific or more